 Construction projects, from buildings to roads and other types of infrastructure, are a constant in today’s society, and construction managers are needed to coordinate the many aspects of these large-scale projects from beginning to end.
 A Construction Manager supervises and implements the effective management of the project’s schedule, cost, quality, safety, scope, and function.
 Construction Management is an exciting and multifaceted career that requires a wide range of skills and expertise from engineering and business knowledge, to communication skills and time management.
 With an MS in Construction Management, you’ll be prepared for the many opportunities available in the construction industry.
 View our current tuition rates.

 What Will You Study?

-- Successful completion of a baccalaureate degree from an accredited institution of higher education in construction management, architecture, civil engineering, industrial engineering, mechanical engineering.
-Other engineering or related disciplines will be considered on a case-by-case basis.
+- Successful completion of a baccalaureate degree from an accredited institution of higher education in construction management, architecture, civil engineering, industrial engineering, mechanical engineering, or engineering technology.
+Other related disciplines will be considered on a case-by-case basis.